poemm/WasmSecurityConcerns/README.md

 # SOME CONCERNS ABOUT WEBASSEMBLY SECURITY AND DETERMINISM

-For mission-critical code execution, it is good to be aware of possible security and determinism risks.
-Below is a list of some concerns about WebAssembly execution.
+Below are some concerns about WebAssembly execution in mission-critical situations.